 What to Analyze in Keywords and Match Types

-• Keyword Relevance: Assess whether the keywords are still relevant to your current offerings and market trends.
+- Keyword Relevance: Assess whether the keywords are still relevant to your current offerings and market trends.
 Keywords must closely align with the products or services being advertised, and the search queries your potential customers are likely to use.
+To find the most relevant keywords for your campaigns, explore our PPC Keyword Research Tools guide, which highlights tools that can streamline your keyword research and optimization efforts.

-• Keyword Performance: Evaluate the performance metrics of each keyword, such as clickthrough rates (CTR), cost per click (CPC), conversion rates, and return on ad spend (ROAS).
+- Keyword Performance: Evaluate the performance metrics of each keyword, such as clickthrough rates (CTR), cost per click (CPC), conversion rates, and return on ad spend (ROAS).
 High-cost keywords with low returns may need to be paused or optimized.
+Understanding how keyword performance ties into ad quality is crucial; learn more in Why PPC Ad Quality Scores Matter & How to Improve Them.

 What to Look for in Keywords and Match Types